Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric bundles

 The torus $\T:=\G_{m}^{n+r}$ can then be included as an open subvariety of $\P(E)$ through the map $\varphi$ composed with the standard inclusion of $\G_{m}^{n+r}$ into $U\times\P^{r}$.
 The action of $\T$ on itself by translation extends to an action of the torus on the whole of $\P(E)$.
 Hence $\P(E)$ is a toric variety over $\Q$.
 With this action the divisor $a_0 D_0+D_1$ is a $\T$-Cartier divisor.

 By abuse of notation, we also denote $E^{\vee}$ the total space associated to the vector bundle $E^{\vee}$.
 The map $\G_{m}^{n+r}\to E^{\vee}$ defined as

-induces a no-where vanishing section of the tautological line bundle of $\P(E)$ over the open subset $\T$.
-Its inverse, denoted $s$, is a no-where vanishing section of $\cO_{\P(E)}(1)$ over $\T$.
+induces a nowhere vanishing section of the tautological line bundle of $\P(E)$ over the open subset $\T$.
+Its inverse defines a rational section of $\cO_{\P(E)}(1)$, denoted $s_{\P(E)}$, that is regular and nowhere vanishing on $\T$.
 In particular, this section induces a structure of toric line bundle on $\cO_{\P(E)}(1)$.
-The divisor of the section $s$ is precisely the $\T$-Cartier divisor $a_{0}D_{0}+D_{1}$ considered above.
+The divisor of $s_{\P(E)}$ is precisely the $\T$-Cartier divisor $a_{0}D_{0}+D_{1}$ considered above.